-Technology united these Russians and Ukrainians.
-Now, they’re trying to stay connected as war scatters them.
+Tech was creating a new economy in Eastern Europe.
+Then came the war in Ukraine.

 Western sanctions have made it harder for Bordio to pay its employees remaining in Russia, Udodov said.
 In early March, he struggled to find a Western bank that would transfer funds to the Russians’ bank accounts.
 He finally found one that was willing after he provided paperwork showing that the transfers were allowable, but he’s not sure it will work again next month, he said.

 Two of Bordio’s Russian employees chose to flee the country because of the war, Udodov said — one to Georgia and the other to the United Kingdom.
-Only the one in Georgia agreed to speak with a reporter.
+Only the one in Georgia agreed to speak with a reporter as long as his last name wasn’t published.

-Aleksandr, a 27-year-old from Moscow, said it was just coincidence that he and his wife were traveling to Georgia on vacation the day the invasion began.
+Aleksandr, a 27-year-old from Moscow, who asked to be identified only by his first name out of fear of reprisal, said it was just coincidence that he and his wife were traveling to Georgia on vacation the day the invasion began.
 They quickly decided to remain there indefinitely, he said in an interview.

 They spent the first few days of the war in a hotel in the capital, Tbilisi, and — knowing they weren’t going home — opened a local bank account, where he is receiving his salary.
 Western sanctions, and the decision by big credit card companies to sever ties with Russia, have meant his Russian bank cards no longer work, and he has lost access to his savings back home, he said.